Raimond Gaita: Books

 Romulus My Father won the Nettie Palmer Prize for Non-Fiction in the Victorian Premier's Literary Award, and was shortlisted for the Queensland Premier's Literary Awards for Contribution to Public Debate, the Braille Book of the Year, and the National Biography Award.
 It was nominated by the New Statesman, London, as one of the best books of 1999 and, in 2000, by The Australian Financial Review as one of the ten best books of the decade.
 It was published by Text Publishing in its Text Classics series in 2017.

-After a lot of persistence on the part of Roxburgh, the story was made into a a feature film of the same name in 2007 by Richard Roxburgh.
+After a lot of persistence on the part of Richard Roxburgh, the story was made into a feature film of the same name in 2007 by Roxburgh.
 Robert Connolly and John Maynard produced the film, Eric Bana played Romulus, and Kodi Smit-McPhee, then aged nine, was selected to play the young Raimund – a role for which he won the AACTA Award for Best Young Actor.

 A Common Humanity: Thinking about Love and Truth and Justice was nominated by The Economist as one of the best books of 2000.

 The Philosopher's Dog was shortlisted for the New South Wales Premier's Literary Awards, 2003 and The Age Book of the Year, 2003.
 It was nominated by the Kansas City Star as one of the ten best books of 2005.